balancer/scaffold-balancer/README.md

 > everything you need to build on Balancer! 🚀

-🧪 Quickly experiment with custom AMMs using a frontend that allows you to interact with your custom pool contract(s):
+🧪 Quickly experiment with custom AMMs using a frontend that allows you to interact with your custom pool contract(s).

 🧪 Fork mainnet ethereum and test your custom pools within the context of all available liquidity.